-Netflix, Inc. was founded in 1997 and pioneered DVD rentals by mail, shipping DVDs to subscribers around the United States.
-2007 saw the launch of its streaming service.
+Netflix was founded in 1997 and pioneered DVD rentals by mail, shipping DVDs to subscribers around the United States.
+The year 2007 saw the launch of its streaming service.
 Today, it dominates subscription video on demand (SVOD) across the world and is having a big impact on how people access content for home viewing.

 Netflix scores are high in company culture.
 Employees have freedom, flexibility, and a voice.
-The company released the Netflix Culture Deck, a presentation enshrining management philosophy.
-Many industry leaders praised it, with Facebook’s Sheryl Sandberg saying it "may well be the most important document ever to come out of the Valley."
+In 2009, the company released the Netflix Culture Deck, describing its management philosophy.
+Many tech-industry leaders praised the presentation, with Facebook COO Sheryl Sandberg saying it "may well be the most important document ever to come out of the Valley."

-Netflix’s management style can put pressure on those looking to build a career there.
+However, Netflix’s management style can put pressure on those looking to build a career there.
 Employees must make sound judgments on their own; they aren’t micromanaged.
 Unlimited freedom means they have to demonstrate strong skills and prove their worth.
-Netflix retains “outstanding” employees only according to Culture Deck author Patty McCord.
-The Chief Talent Officer is blunt about firing those who don’t fit into this mold.
+Netflix retains “outstanding” employees only, according to Culture Deck author Patty McCord.
+The former Netflix chief talent officer, who left Netflix in 2012, was blunt about firing those who don’t fit into this mold.
 However, the company provides generous severance packages when skilled staff no longer meet Netflix’s needs.

-You can search for jobs via their job page or LinkedIn account.
-There are numerous tech job openings for:
+You can search for particular positions via the Netflix job page or LinkedIn account.
+Tech jobs predominate.
+There are always numerous openings for:

 - Free lunches

-- Up to 12 months maternity and paternity leave.
-Employees use their discretion on actual leave taken.
+- Up to 12 months' maternity and paternity leave

 - Unlimited vacation days, within reason